Nasopharyngeal carcinoma: Classification

 Type 3 is most commonly found among younger children and adolescents, with a few type 2 cases.
 Both type 2 and 3 have been found to be associated with elevated levels of Epstein-Barr virus titers, but not type 1.
-Additionally, type 2 and type 3 may be followed with an influx of inflammatory cells, including lymphocytes, plasma cells, and eosinophils, generating the term lymphoepithelioma.
+Additionally, type 2 and type 3 may be followed with an influx of inflammatory cells, including lymphocytes, plasma cells, and eosinophils – a condition referred to as lymphoepithelioma.

 Nasopharyngeal carcinoma, also known as nasopharyngeal cancer, is classified as a malignant neoplasm, or cancer, arising from the mucosal epithelium of the nasopharynx, most often within the lateral nasopharyngeal recess or fossa of Rosenmüller (a recess behind the entrance of the eustachian tube opening).
 The World Health Organization classifies nasopharyngeal carcinoma in three types, in order of frequency: Non-keratinizing squamous cell carcinoma; keratinizing squamous cell carcinoma; and basaloid squamous cell carcinoma.
-The tumor must show evidence of squamous differentiation, with the non-keratinizing type (also known as lymphoepithelioma) the tumor most strongly associated with Epstein–Barr virus infection of the cancerous cells.
+The tumor must show evidence of squamous differentiation; with the non-keratinizing type (also known as lymphoepithelioma), the tumor is most strongly associated with Epstein–Barr virus infection of the cancerous cells.